My quilting studio must-haves—here’s what you really need (and what you don’t!)

 A set of square sizes

-White cutting mat/reverses to black (click to purchase)
+Self-healing cutting mat (click to purchase)

 Ruler rack (click to purchase)